GeoffCox/sterling-svelte/src/routes/components/treechevron/+page.md

 # TreeChevron

-A chevron indicating expanded/collapsed state for items in a Tree.
+A chevron indicating expanded/collapsed of an item in a tree hierarchy.

 ## Playground